Skip to main content

 Distinct Vocalizations

 Female teals emit harsh quacking vocalizations, while males communicate with drawn out whistles.
-Vocalizations are used in social situations and as alert mechanisms when danger is eminent.
+Vocalizations are used in social situations and as alert mechanisms when danger is present.

 Dabbling

 The Ringed teal is typically a surface feeder and uses its coarse lamellae-like teeth to trim and consume vegetation.
 It also immerses its head, neck and chest to pull vegetation to the top of the water’s surface.
 This behavior is called dabbling.
-This small duck dives underwater to evade predators, but will not dive deeper than one meter (3.3 feet).
+This small duck dives underwater to evade predators, but will not dive deeper than 3 feet (one meter).

 Perching Ducks

-Unlike other ducks, this little bird perches in trees.
-It achieves perching because of its elongated toes with pointed claws on the feet, which allows for stable perching ability.
+Unlike most other ducks, this waterfowl perches in trees.
+Its feet have elongated toes with pointed claws which permits their stable perching ability.